 Spina bifida happens when the brain, spinal cord or the membranes that cover them (meninges) don’t fully develop the way they should.
 Nearly 1,500 babies are born with spina bifida each year.

-Types of spina bifida
+Types of Spina Bifida

-Treatment depends on the type of spina bifida and the symptoms.
+Treatment depends on the type of spina bifida and symptoms.
 Children with more symptoms and a more serious type of spina bifida will need more care than children with milder forms of the condition.

 Treatments may include: